lbl-srg/MPCPy/README.md

 To cite MPCPy, please use:

 Blum, D. H. and Wetter, M. “MPCPy: An Open-Source Software Platform for Model Predictive Control in Buildings.”
 Proceedings of the 15th Conference of International Building Performance Simulation, Aug 7 – 9, 2017.
 San Francisco, CA.

+This branch includes models (located in ``uses/appenergy_2019``) that were utilized for the following paper:

+Blum, D.H, K.Arendt, L. Rivalin, M.A.
+Piette, M. Wetter, and C.T.Veje (2019).
+"Practical factors of envelope model setup and their effects on the performance of model predictive control for building heating, ventilating, and air conditioning systems."
+Applied Energy 236, 410-425.  https://doi.org/10.1016/j.apenergy.2018.11.093.